 – Lipstick and lip balms

-– Postage stamps (only use self adhesive_
+– Postage stamps (only use the self-adhesive types)

 Easy ways to avoid inadvertently eating gluten

-Fortunately, there is growing demand for gluten-free food.
+Fortunately, there is a growing demand for gluten-free food.
 So, it is becoming increasingly easy to eat out and avoid triggering uncomfortable symptoms.

 Here are a few trusted sources:

-- Products that are labelled as gluten free
+- Products that are labelled as gluten-free

 - Many Trader Joe products